ZhenyingZhu/StudyNotes/ASP.md

 [Connection Resiliency](https://docs.microsoft.com/en-us/ef/core/miscellaneous/connection-resiliency)

 - In the `optionsBuilder`, after `UseSqlServer()`, add `options => options.EnableRetryOnFailure()`
 - By default the retry is on operation level.
-Every `SaveChanges()` will be retired
+Every `SaveChanges()` will be retried
 - user defined transaction between `var transaction = context.Database.BeginTransaction()` and `transaction.Commit();` cannot be retried by default retry policy.
 - Need to define a execution strategy using `CreateExecutionStrategy`